zkLinkProtocol/nova-point-v2/src/adapters/README.md

 **Requirements:**

 - You must provide an **npm project** with the correct npm dependencies included in the **package.json** and output an executable Node.js script in _dist/index_.
-- We need to provide the functions `getUserTVolByBlock`, `getUserTVLByBlock`, and `getUserTxNumByBlock`, based on three different types of points: **TVol**, **TVL**, and **TxNum**, which takes _blockNumber_ and _blockTimestamp_ as a parameter to execute the script and outputs a CSV file.
+- We need to provide the functions `getUserTransactionDataByBlock`, `getUserTVLByBlock`, based on three different types of points: **Vol**, **TVL**, and **TxNum**, which takes _lastBlockNumber_, _curBlockNumber_ as a parameter to execute the script and outputs a CSV file.
-- In the output CSV file, you need to include snapshot data of all users within the protocol at this _blockNumber_.
+- In the output CSV file, you need to include snapshot data of all users within the protocol at the specific _blockNumber_ or block number range.

 ## Installation & Setup